-air quality mitigation measures; and
+air quality mitigation measures;

-residential services.
+residential services; and

+public services including emergency facilities.

 These requirements are set out in more detail within the appropriate sections of the SLP, with related policies and guidance contained in Supplementary Plans.
 Policy requirements set out in the SLP have been subject to a proportionate assessment of viability to ensure that those requirements are realistic, and the cost of meeting the needs of relevant policies will not undermine the deliverability of the Plan.
 Each development proposal must address its own impacts through on-site and offsite provision or enhancements, secured through planning obligations or other relevant means.